Cerebral Palsy Risk Factors Explained

 Maternal Infections

-Maternal infections during pregnancy can cause cerebral palsy by restricting the development of the fetus’ brain.
+Maternal infections during pregnancy can cause cerebral palsy by restricting the development of the fetus’s brain.
 Viral or bacterial infections can reduce the oxygen or nutrients traveling to the brain.
-They can also cause inflammations in the brain, its surrounding membranes and the nervous system.
+They can also cause inflammation in the brain, surrounding membranes, and the nervous system.

 Types of Maternal Infections